srabatin/find-your-hat/README.md

 - count moves to solve map
 - save scores to highscore.txt and display them when winning
 - ask to play again when game is over

+Instructions:
+1. Set game parameters in main.js at the end of the file:
+- width = 20; // width of map fields
+- height = 10; // height of map fields
+- percentageHoles = 0.3; // percentage of holes on the map
+- fov = 2; // field of view distance
+2. Run in console with node main.js
+3. Play!

 See [Codecademy](https://www.codecademy.com/paths/front-end-engineer-career-path/tracks/fecp-javascript-syntax-part-iii/modules/fecp-challenge-project-find-your-hat/projects/find-your-hat ) for project description.